 Bursaries

-We aspire for INSOL International to provide a welcoming environment for all our members, regardless of race, gender, sexual orientation, religion nationality, age or socio-economic background.
+We aspire to provide a welcoming and inclusive environment for all members, regardless of race, gender, sexual orientation, religion, nationality, age, socio-economic background or other form of diversity.

-The purpose of the scheme is to remove possible barriers to participating in INSOL International’s educational offerings and events, which will in turn assist members in building their skill sets and expand their professional networks.
+The purpose of the scheme is to help remove potential barriers to participation in INSOL International’s educational programmes and events.
+In doing so, the scheme supports members in developing their professional skill sets and expanding their professional networks.

-All applications submitted will be reviewed by the INSOL International Bursary Review Panel, apart from the GIPC bursary which will be awarded by the GIPC Core Committee.
-The decisions by the Bursary Review Panel will be final and confidential.
-All information provided as part of the application process will remain entirely confidential, in line with governance policies, and will be shared only with the Bursary Review Panel.
+All applications submitted will be reviewed by the INSOL International Bursary and Awards Review Panel, apart from the GIPC bursary which will be awarded by the GIPC Core Committee.

-The Bursary Review Panel consists of the following members:
+The Bursary and Awards Review Panel consists of the following members:

 • Nastascha Harduth (INSOL Fellow, Cliffe Dekker Hofmeyr, South Africa);

-The Bursary Review Panel may request additional information or clarification in support of a bursary application.
+The Bursary and Awards Review Panel may request additional information or clarification in support of an application where necessary.

-Please note that, as a general rule, the number of bursaries that will be awarded on any specific course will be limited to approximately 5% of enrolments on that course.
+As a general guideline, the number of bursaries for specific course or event will typically be limited to 5% of total enrolment on that course.

 The courses and events eligible for bursary applications are listed below.
-For each course or event listed below, you will find the following:
+For each course or event listed below, you will find:

 • The dates during which applications may be submitted for bursaries for each specific course / event;